genesiscommunitysuccess/docs/versioned_docs/version-2023.1/03_server/10_integration/07_custom-endpoints/05_configuring-runtime.md

   - configuring runtime
 ---

-Gpal custom endpoints require no configuration beyond the `web-handler.kts` file.
-No modifications to the `processes.xml` file are required.
-Files will be picked up automatically by the Genesis Router from /script folders.
+Gpal custom endpoints require no configuration beyond the **web-handler.kts** file.
+No modifications to the **processes.xml** file are required.
+Files will be picked up automatically by the Genesis Router from **/script** folders.

 ## Script modules

-If your custom endpoint requires additional dependencies; then these can the `ScriptModules` annotation.
+If your custom endpoint requires additional dependencies, then these can use the `ScriptModules` annotation.

-For example to add a dependency on `my-module`, add this to the top of your file:
+For example, to add a dependency on `my-module`, add this to the top of your file:

 ```kotlin
 @file:ScriptModules("my-module")
 ```

-Will try to find your `my-module` module and add it to the classpath of the script, including all it's dependencies.
+This code tries to find your `my-module` module and add it to the classpath of the script, including all its dependencies.
-This will work the same as adding a `<module>` tag to the `processes.xml` file, but on a script level.
+This has the same effect as adding a `<module>` tag to the **processes.xml** file, but it works on a script level.

 ### Configure Genesis Router